 Whether we have our sights set on the show ring or lessons at home, most riders share a common goal: to keep their horses looking great.
-Often times we are so focused on what we can do to improve our grooming routine, but have you ever thought of what not to do when keeping your horses happy, healthy, and looking beautiful?
+Often times we are so focused on what we can do to improve our grooming routine, including a wide selection of grooming tools, but have you ever thought of what not to do when keeping your horses happy, healthy, and looking beautiful?
 Ditch these grooming habits that you need to drop in order to have your horses looking their best.

 1. Not allowing grooming items to dry thoroughly.

 Leaving brushes and towels wet or damp can cause bacteria to grow.
 Bacteria potentially causes all sorts of problems like fungus and dry skin for your horse.
 Allowing brushes and towels to dry completely will give them a smaller chance of transferring bacteria to your horse’s coat.

 2. Not picking out hooves – even on off days.

 When mud, manure, and wet shaving are left in hooves for too long, bacteria creeps in and creates thrush.
 It is important to clean out your horse’s hooves, even on days when they aren’t being ridden, to eliminate any chances of thrush taking over.